Tbabm/CUP/README.md

-# CUP: JIT Comment Updater
+# CUP: JIT Comment UPdater
 ## Directory Structure
 - baselines: the implementation of nnupdater and scripts for running baselines
 - models: neural models
-- scripts: the scripts for conductin experiments
+- scripts: the scripts for conducting experiments

 ## Prepare Requirements
 - Java 8